emfcamp/badge-2024-documentation/docs/tildagonos-apps/index.md

 abstractions - for example, a semantic interface to the buttons, so that your app uses a consistent button interface to other apps.

-For more info check out our [Getting Started guide](./how-to-write-a-tildagon-os-app).
+For more info check out our [Getting Started guide][app-getting-started].

 ## Publishing your app